-This project will focus on developing a methodology and recommendations for implementing a national data collection system.
-Multiple MDS models will be considered for implementing a national system, given that data collection methods may vary by profession.
-In summary, this project will aim to develop a methodology for unified behavioral health workforce data collection system using the information gathered from previous BHWRC projects.
+This project focused on developing a methodology and recommendations for implementing a national data collection system.
+Multiple MDS models were considered for implementing a national system, given that data collection methods varied by profession.
+In summary, this project aimed to develop a methodology for unified behavioral health workforce data collection system using the information gathered from previous BHWRC projects.

 Social Workers represent the largest single occupation within the entire behavioral health workforce, comprising more than 40% of all behavioral health occupations.
 However, much of our data and information about this sizable portion of the behavioral health workforce is limited to general information on the size of the workforce, without any detail on more granular details of social workers.
 To enhance our understanding of this important component of the behavioral health workforce and to support standardized data collection, the Behavioral Health Workforce Research Center (BHWRC), along with partner Consortium members and external experts developed a Social Worker Minimum Data Set (MDS).
 There were five main themes related to the social work workforce which the MDS collects: occupation and area of practice, education and training, licensure and certification, practice characteristics and settings, and demographics.
 Along with these main question themes, social workers were asked about their level of comfort sharing their information with a variety of stakeholders.
 The MDS instrument was distributed to all licensed social workers in the states of Arkansas, North Carolina, and Oklahoma, through the assistance of those states’ licensing boards.
 In total, more than 14,000 social workers were sent the MDS instrument.